• Skip to main content

 So little time and yet so many opportunities…

-Last summer our weeks were packed – we were constantly traveling to visit family, visit a zoo, go to a museum, relax at a local lake.
+Last summer our weeks were packed – we were constantly traveling to visit family, visit a zoo, visit a museum, relax at a local lake.

 Exhausted and burnt out, I nonetheless felt a sense of accomplishment: “Another great summer full of memories.”
 I thought.
 This summer would be no different as I filled the list with line after line of must-have experiences.